-The unit features range multipliers of $\times 1$ , $\times 10$ , $\times 100$ , and $\times 1000$ , which provide an overall range of 0-3000 microroentgens per hour ( $\mu$ R/hr) when used in conjunction with a 0-3 $\mu$ R/hr meter dial (others are available).
-Other features include a two-position meter response time switch, adjustable detector operating voltage (HV), and an audio ON/OFF switch.
+The unit features range multipliers of $\times 1$ , $\times 10$ , $\times 100$ , and $\times 1000$ , which provide an overall range of 0-1000 microroentgens per hour ( $\mu$ R/hr) when used in conjunction with a 0-1 $\mu$ R/hr meter dial (others are available).
+Other features include a two-position meter response time switch, adjustable detector operating voltage (HV), an audio ON/OFF switch, and a headphone jack.

 The instrument is capable of using either standard "D" cell flashlight batteries or nickel-cadmium rechargeable batteries.
-However, the Model 12SA does not include circuitry for recharging the batteries.
+However, the Model

+193-6 does not include circuitry for recharging the batteries.
 The two "D" cell batteries are located in an isolated compartment, easily accessible from the front panel.